MadeByMike/madebymike/site/writing/love-letter-to-jquery.md

 ---
-title: "A love letter to jQuery"
+title: A love letter to jQuery
+slug: love-letter-to-jquery
-description: "A very tongue-in-cheek article about why jQuery is good for the web."
+description: A very tongue-in-cheek article about why jQuery is good for the web.
+tags: [old]
-date: "2016-02-19"
+date: 2016-02-19
 ---

 jQuery I love you.
 We've been together for 10 years and that's more than 50 years in JavaScript framework lifetimes.
 I might see you now less often than I did once, but I need you now no less than when we first met.